tomekskuta/profesor-rafal-wilczur/README.md

 - `member_joined_channel` - when some user joined the channel.
 Profesor invites new users.
 - `member_left_channel` - when user left the channel.
 Profesor comments people who leave.

+#### Cron features

+Scheduled jobs that execute at specific times using cron expressions.
+To create one:

+- Create file in `src/cronFeatures` - you can copy `_template.ts` file as a starting point.
+- `schedule` is a cron expression string (e.g., `'0 9 * * 1-5'` for 9 AM Monday-Friday).
+See [cron syntax](https://www.npmjs.com/package/node-cron#cron-syntax).
+- `handler` is an async function that receives the `app` instance.
+Call `app.client.chat.postMessage()` to send messages to the channel specified in `MAIN_CHANNEL` env variable.
+- Import and add your feature to the `features` array in `src/cronFeatures/index.ts`.
+- Test with `/test-cron <number>` command in development to manually trigger jobs without waiting for the schedule.

 #### Utils

 - `getRandomElement` - get random element from an array.